Maryland's 2019 Legislative Session

 Chlorpyrifos: A toxic nerve agent pesticide commonly sprayed on orchards and golf courses, chlorpyrifos is proven to cause brain damage in children, contaminate waterways, and harm wildlife.
 After years of study, in 2017 the EPA concluded that it cannot be considered safe and was in the process of banning it.
 However, the Trump administration reversed that decision.
 Maryland legislators are proposing to ban chlorpyrifos here to protect our residents - particularly babies, children, pregnant women, and farmworkers.

-Status: Passed the House of Delegates, still to be voted in Senate.
+Status: Passed the House of Delegates, was held in the Senate.
 Take Action Now!

 Antibiotics: In 2017, Maryland passed the Keep Antibiotics Effective Act.
 Unfortunately, the regulations that the Hogan administration released in summer 2018 completely undermine the intent of the bill.
 We are working with the Maryland Keep Antibiotics Working Coalition to strengthen and clarify the language of the bill to make sure that the bill’s implementation matches the intent.